noelrivasc/note-to-self/README.md

 ## Using promises instead of async / await

-😳 I haven't had the time to read about async / await yet; found it easier to use Promises directly but may rewrite those portions later.
+I haven't had the time to read about async / await yet 🤷‍♂️; found it easier to use Promises directly but may rewrite those portions later.